ganesh010619/BookSearch/README.md

 ### 5. Error Handling and Messages

 - **No Results Found**: If no books match your search criteria, a message saying "No results found." will be displayed.
-- **Invalid Search**: If there is an issue with the search input (such as an empty search or invalid characters), the backend will return an appropriate error message.
+- **Invalid Search**: If there is an issue with the search input (such as an empty search or invalid characters), the backend will return an appropriate error message "No results found.".

 ---